 The design of the seed hopper relied on the bulk density of the seeds.
-Bulk density was calculated by completely filling a cylinder of known diameter and height, and then weighing the contents using an electronic weighing balance.
-The dimensions of the cylinder were carefully chosen to eliminate any wall effects in the measurement.
+Bulk density was calculated by completely filling a cylinder of known diameter and height, and then weighing the contents using an electronic weighing balance [13].
+The dimensions of the cylinder were carefully chosen to eliminate any wall effects in the measurement [14].
 Bulk density was computed by dividing the mass of the kernels by the volume of the container.
+The procedure was replicated ten times for maize and pigeonpea seeds and the average values were computed.